jaspector

 New construction and most structural, plumbing, mechanical, electrical, demolition, and similar regulated work.
 County code also ties many projects to separate planning or grading review.

-Typical processing time is No single countywide permit review promise is posted.
+Building permit processing times in unincorporated Washington County, OR typically run No single countywide permit review promise is posted.
 The county states only that applications must upload plans and pay plan review fees within 30 days of submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Washington County, OR.
 The following work is generally exempt: Minor work exempt under Oregon residential exemption rules, including many small detached nonhabitable structures, low fences, minor finish work, and limited like-for-like repairs.; Exemptions do not override planning, floodplain, grading, access, or right-of-way approvals.; Rural fill placement, floodplain work, and similar site work can still need separate county approvals even when a building permit is not required..
+When in doubt, confirm with the local building department before starting work.